mathieupoterie/petition-project/README.md

 ## Overview

-Petition - Full stack project where users can sign a petition and then access to all the sign-ups.
+Petition - Full stack project where users can sign a petition and then access to all the sign-ups !

 I really enjoyed this project, this was the first time I got into the module concept, having a deep understanding of a website structure.